CCRss/AI-Discord-Bot/README.md

 # Prerequisites
 Before you begin, ensure you have met the following requirements:

-* You have installed the latest version of Python.
+* You have installed Python.
 * You have a Discord account.
 * You have the necessary permissions to create and manage a bot on your Discord server.
 * You have an OpenAI account and API key to use the GPT-3 model.